This topic provides an overview of machine learning capabilities in Databricks.

-To provide a ready-to-go environment for machine learning and data science, Databricks has developed Databricks Runtime ML, a machine learning runtime that contains multiple popular libraries, including TensorFlow, Keras, and XGBoost.
-It also supports distributed TensorFlow training using Horovod.
-Databricks Runtime ML frees you from having to install and configure these libraries on your Spark cluster yourself.
+Databricks provides Databricks Runtime for Machine Learning (Databricks Runtime ML), a machine learning runtime that contains multiple popular libraries, including TensorFlow, PyTorch, Keras, and XGBoost.
+It also supports distributed training using Horovod.
+Databricks Runtime ML provides a ready-to-go environment for machine learning and data science, freeing you from having to install and configure these libraries on your cluster.

-For using MLlib with R, refer to the Spark R Guide documentation.
+For using MLlib from R, refer to the R machine learning documentation.

 The following topics and notebooks demonstrate how to use various Spark MLlib features in Databricks.

-After building and testing ML models, the next step is productionizing the trained models.
-A typical workflow of the productionization in Databricks involves three steps:
+After developing ML models, the next step is productionizing the trained models.
+A typical workflow of the productionization in Databricks involves the steps:

 - Import the model into an external system.

-There are two ways to export and import models and full ML pipelines from Apache Spark: MLeap and Databricks ML Model Export
+Databricks supports two methods to export and import models and full ML pipelines from Apache Spark: MLeap and Databricks ML Model Export.

-We also support Databricks ML Model Export to export models and ML pipelines.
+You can also use Databricks ML Model Export to export models and ML pipelines.
 These exported models and pipelines can be imported into other (Spark and non-Spark) platforms to do scoring and make predictions.